alexanderblnf/conversational-search-dataset/README.md

 The output is stored in `stackexchange_dump/{topic}/data_{allocation}.tsv`, where `allocation` is either train, dev or test.

-There is always an utility script named `merge_topics.sh`, which accepts as many topics as parameters.
-The script merges the `.tsv` files into one and provides a lookup file to identify which part of the final file belongs to which topic.
+There is also an utility script named `merge_topics.sh`, which accepts as many topics as parameters.
+The script merges the `.tsv` files into one (for each allocation) and provides a lookup file to identify which part of the final file belongs to which topic.

-Example: `./merge_topics bicycles movies` will create a file `./stackexchange_dump/merge_bicycles_movies.tsv` that contains all the contexts from the 2 datasets.
-The `merge_bicycles_movies_lookup` file contains the positions at which each topic begins.
+Example: `./merge_topics bicycles movies` will create 1 file, found at `./stackexchange_dump/merge_bicycles_movies_{allocation}.tsv` that contains all the contexts from the 2 datasets.
+The `merge_bicycles_movies_{allocation}_lookup` file contains the positions at which each topic begins.

 ##### JSON data format: